memerchik/life-game/README.md

 1. Click on the cells you want to be filled
 2. Click on **Start** button to start the game
 3. To pause the game click **Stop**

+## Changing game speed

+To change the game speed you need to drag the range in the bottom.
+It changes the speed of the game as soon as you drag it

+## Changing the matrix size

+To change the matrix size change value of the input type nuber in the bottom of the page.
+The matrix will be automatically resized as soon as you change value of the input